Are you looking for time management tips that can help you be more effective in your role?

 With all that pressure, you might often feel like you’re living in a vortex.
 But you don’t have to!
 Use the time management tips below to climb out of the vortex and into a well-managed life.

 Next, refer to your annual or quarterly goals.
 What can you do this week to work towards the goals that you set for yourself before the year or quarter began?
 (P.S.
-If you haven’t created annual or quarterly plans, take a step back from your weekly goals to create these).
+If you haven’t created annual or quarterly plans, take a step back from your weekly goals to create them).

 Now, get your list started.
 I recommend creating your weekly goals in the same exact place every single week---that way you can refer to your goals from the week prior to check off what was accomplished, and what needs to be carried over.
 Here at Party Center Software, our employees set weekly goals in a central place that we refer to as our PlayBook.